morgajel/highscore/README.md

         --no-spinner            Disable the text spinner showing process completion --no-color              Disable the syntax highlighting
         --help                  Display this help.

+##An Example
+So why use highscore?
+People never look at their logs.
+Logs are boring- especially log4j logs with 5 page stacktraces.
+Lets look at an example from an actual production site for a former employer:

     [you@server:~/highscore]$ ./highscore  --lines=all --no-spinner --errorlevel=WARN --application=shopcart --logfile=friday-prod.log --resultcount=20
     parsing 28257 lines: done